 Take energy and moves, sunlight or stars twinkling, moon or day;

-take heat and power on the go: it says the I AM being mirrored.
+take heat and power on the go: it all shows the I AM is mirrored.

 Our sun, our symbol.
 Our sun, our source.

-Our sun, our tomorrow; our sun, our force.
+Our sun, our future; our sun as our force.

 The sun rules us; the sun daily warms us.

-The sun transforms us.
-No sun means, no us.
+The sun transforms.
+No sun says, no us.

 Our planet's external is completely dependent on the sun.

 Its gas-like substance is our human cosmos' physical center.